edamamev/dice-series/README.md

 The list includes what dice are included in the roll, the expected value, and the range (+/-) from the expected value that the roll can reach.

 Just a simple python script.

+---
+I wanted to write a wiki for this, but honestly, it's not needed.
+Just, it's what it is.